 Suppose an investor sells a naked call option of XYZ stock for a strike price of $500/- at a premium of $10/- (since it is a short naked call option, he obviously doesn’t hold the shares of XYZ) with a maturity of one month.

-Suppose, after one month, the share price of XYZ moves to $800/- on expiry date.
+Suppose, after one month, the share price of XYZ moves to $800/- on the expiry date.
 Since the option is in the money leading the same to be exercised by the buyer, the investor has to buy the shares of XYZ from the market at a price of $800/- and sell it to the buyer at $500/-.
 Here, the investor makes a loss of $300/-.
-Had the share price of XYZ been moved to $400/-, it would have earned the premium as in this scenario options expires out of the money and will not be exercised by the buyer.
-The pay-offs are summarized below.
+Had the share price of XYZ been moved to $400/-, it would have earned the Premium as, in this scenario, options expire out of the money and will not be exercised by the buyer.
+The payoffs are summarized below.

 |Scenario-1 (when option expire Out of the money)|

 |Scenario-2 (when option expire In the money)|

 - A call option gives the holder the right but not the obligation to buy the shares at a predefined price during the life of the option.

 - In writing a call option, the seller (writer) of the call option gives the right to the buyer (holder) to buy an asset by a certain date at a certain price.